Updated on August 11th, 2021 by Bob Ciura

-Smaller energy companies can be a surprisingly good source of dividend income as well.
-Inter Pipeline (IPPLF) (IPL.TO) is one example of this.
-Inter Pipeline has a high dividend yield of more than 6% even after a recent dividend cut.
+Smaller energy companies can be a good source of dividend income as well.
+Inter Pipeline (IPPLF) is one example of this.
+Inter Pipeline has a market-beating 2.4% yield, and Inter Pipeline is a Canadian company that pays its dividend monthly.

-Despite the recent dividend cut, Inter Pipeline’s high dividend yield and monthly dividend payments are two big reasons why the company may appeal to to dividend growth investors with a larger appetite for risk.
+Inter Pipeline’s solid dividend yield and monthly dividend payments are two big reasons why the company may appeal to to dividend growth investors with a larger appetite for risk.

 Inter Pipeline is an energy infrastructure corporation that is engaged in the transportation, storage, and processing of energy products in Western Canada and Europe.

-Inter Pipeline is headquartered in Calgary, Alberta, Canada and has a market capitalization of approximately $4 billion.
+Inter Pipeline is headquartered in Calgary, Alberta, Canada and has a market capitalization of approximately $7 billion.
 The company is undergoing a transformation of its business model.
 Previously, Inter Pipeline had been divided into four distinct segments for reporting purposes:

 - Oil Sands Transportation